 Practical insights to help smokers navigate life insurance in Australia.

-The financial incentive to quit smoking extends well beyond the cost of cigarettes.
-Re-rating to non-smoker life insurance premiums can save you thousands of dollars over the life of your policy.
+The financial benefit of quitting smoking extends well beyond the cost of cigarettes.
+Reclassification to non-smoker life insurance rates can save you thousands of dollars over the life of your policy.

-• Most providers re-rate after 12 months completely nicotine-free
+• Most providers reclassify after 12 months completely nicotine-free (some require longer)

-• Free quit smoking support is available through Quitline Australian
+• Free quit support is available through Quitline on 13 78 48 and at quit.org.au

 Vaping Is Not a Loophole

-Many Australians have switched from cigarettes to vaping, assuming it will result in lower life insurance premiums.
-In most cases, this is not correct under current Australian insurer definitions.
+Many Australians have switched from cigarettes to vaping, assuming it will mean lower life insurance premiums.
+Under current insurer definitions, this is generally not the case.

 • Most Australian providers classify vapers as smokers for underwriting purposes

-• Nicotine replacement therapy (patches, gum) also typically triggers smoker classification
+• Nicotine replacement therapy products (patches, gum) also typically trigger smoker classification

-• Some providers may begin differentiating as long-term health data on vaping emerges
+• Some providers may introduce differentiated pricing as long-term vaping health data accumulates

-• Always disclose vaping and NRT use - non-disclosure can void your policy
+• Always disclose vaping and NRT use on your application - non-disclosure can void your policy

-If you only smoke occasionally - at social events, on weekends, or when drinking - you are still classified as a smoker by Australian life insurers.
-There is no separate category for light or social smoking.
+If you only smoke occasionally at social events, on weekends, or when drinking, Australian life insurers will still classify you as a smoker.
+There is no separate category for light or occasional use.

-• Any nicotine use within the lookback period triggers smoker status
+• Any tobacco or nicotine use within the lookback period triggers smoker status

-• Even one cigarette in the past 12 months counts at most providers
+• Even one cigarette in the past 12 months counts with most providers

 • Cotinine tests can detect nicotine use for several days after consumption

-• Dishonest disclosure puts your family's financial protection at risk
+• Dishonest disclosure puts your family's claim at risk if you die or become disabled

 Tips for Smokers Getting Life Insurance in Australia

-Practical steps to help you find the right life insurance cover at the best possible price.
+Practical steps to help you find the right life insurance cover at the most competitive price.

 1